k-ngo/AlphaFold_Analysis/README.md

 If you want to analyze the φ angles for residues 624,625,626,627, and 628 from your predicted models, run:

 `python plot_dihedral_angles_AF_models.py -p alphafold_models/*rank*.pdb --residues 624,625,626,627,628 --angle_type phi`

-Why: This command uses the required predicted file pattern and a specific set of residues.
+This command uses the required predicted file pattern and a specific set of residues.
 It generates separate plots (one per residue) showing the φ angle distributions, which is ideal for initial explorations of conformational variability.

 ### 2. Comparative Analysis with Reference Models
 To compare predicted models with experimental or reference structures, use:

 `python plot_dihedral_angles_AF_models.py -p alphafold_models/*rank*.pdb --residues 624,625,626,627,628 --angle_type phi -r o.pdb,i.pdb,ic3.pdb,co.pdb --ref_colors o.pdb:#5B9BD5,i.pdb:#FC5C24,co.pdb:#7CBB6C,ic3.pdb:blueviolet --ref_marker_styles o.pdb:o,i.pdb:s,co.pdb:^,ic3.pdb:D --ref_file_labels o.pdb:"Open (PDB 5VA2)",i.pdb:"Cluster 2",ic3.pdb:"Cluster 3",co.pdb:"Closed" --predicted_offset 397`

-Why: This scenario overlays reference model data onto the predicted models’ plots.
+This scenario overlays reference model data onto the predicted models’ plots.
 Custom colors, marker styles, and labels help distinguish between different reference datasets, which is particularly useful when validating predictions or highlighting structural differences.
 Residue numbers from alphaFold predicted models will start at 1, so an offset of "397" in this case is added to increment residue numbers in the predicted models by 397 to match with canonical numbering in the reference models.
 The numbering in "--residues" will be processed after this offset is applied.

 ### 3. Combined Plot in a Grid Layout